-Unlikely.
-Virginia was in a state of shock at the end, so she didn't get it, but eventually they would have realized that Wolf was the one who faked the poison, regardless or whether or not he survived the battle.
+- Unlikely.
+Virginia was in a state of shock at the end, so she didn't get it, but eventually they would have realized that Wolf was the one who faked the poison, regardless of whether or not he survived the battle.
 So either way, he's remembered as a hero.
 Although in that case she would still be left as a single mother, with a baby who would never know its father (though not left to raise it alone, as she'd have both Tony and Wendell to assist, one way or another).